glyph/Pomodouroboros/README.md

 The way it accomplishes this is to have a pre-existing schedule, where the pomodoros are always running, whether you’ve said what you’re going to do with them or not.
-There’s a progress bar in the middle of your screen showing the progress of the current one on your main display, in different colors depending on whether you haven’t set an intention yet:
+There’s a large, transparent progress pie-chart in the middle of your screen showing the progress of the current one on all displays, in different colors depending on whether you haven’t set an intention yet:

 ![](./screenshots/intention-not-set.png)